Exploring small-angle emissions in charm quark jets in proton-proton collisions at $\sqrt{s}$ = 5.02 TeV: Corrections to the particle level

 \section{Corrections to the particle level}

 The measured detector-level distributions are corrected to the stable-particle level using corrections derived from the simulation.
 The particle level is defined by the set of particles that have a lifetime longer than $10^{-8}$\unit{s} as given by the MC event generator.
 For the simulated prompt \PDz jet signal events, the \PDz mesons replace the kaon and pion daughters before the jet reclustering, analogous to what is done at the detector level.
 The \PDz meson replacement at the particle level uses generator-level information for the mother-daughter association.
-For the inclusive jet corrections, such a replacement is not performed.
-First, a set of bin-by-bin corrections is applied to the detector-level distribution to account for the background (purity corrections).
-In this measurement, the background consists of detector-level emissions that are not paired with particle-level emissions.
-Then, to correct for bin-to-bin migrations due to detector effects, a two-dimensional unfolding of \pTjet and the angular variable of interest is applied.
-Unfolding is performed in three bins of \pTjet, where the middle bin is reported and the surrounding bins are used to allow migrations.
-After the correction for bin-to-bin migration effects, a set of bin-by-bin corrections to account for particle-level emissions that are not reconstructed at the detector level (efficiency corrections) is applied.
+The same \pt selections on particles are applied at the detector and particle level, including the 4\GeV cutoff on the \PDz meson \pt.
 At the particle and detector levels, jets are clustered with a $\pt>1\GeV$ requirement on the particles used for the jet CA reclustering (with the exception of the \PDz meson in the case of the \PDz jet analysis, where an additional selection of \PDz $\pt > 4\GeV$ is required).

 The particle-level distribution shares the same binning as the detector-level distribution, and in addition has overflow and underflow bin to account for phase-space migrations in the unfolding procedure.

 To derive the corrections, a mapping between the detector- and particle-level emissions is necessary.
 If the particle- and detector-level jets satisfy the grooming criteria, the splittings selected at the particle and detector levels are required to be, in addition, the closest in proximity among all the primary emissions in the detector- and particle-level CA trees.
-The cases where the mapping criteria are not satisfied are accounted for via purity and efficiency corrections.

-For each of the grooming algorithm, a two-dimensional unfolding is performed to correct for the bin-to-bin migrations caused by the detector effects.
-The dimensions that are considered in the correction are the anti-\kt \pTjet and the splitting angle (\thetal or \thetaSD).
-Since unfolding with direct matrix inversion yields large bin-to-bin oscillations in the unfolded distributions, the regularized matrix inversion using iterative D'Agostini unfolding with early stopping \cite{DAgostini:1994fjx} is performed.
-Its implementation in the \textsc{RooUnfold} package \cite{RooUnfold} is used.